vegaprotocol/documentation/versioned_docs/version-v0.50.2/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 #### 2. Send transaction with an online computer

-Use any way to transfer the transaction from your air-grapped computer to the online one.
+Use any way to transfer the transaction from your air-gapped computer to the online one.

 Then, send the transaction using: